“I find television very educational. Every time someone switches it on I go into another room & read a good book.” —

 The Message Driven in Shows

 Back in the late 1990s, when I was a teenager, I remember watching shows which were unique, shows which defined moments in TV history.
-One example is Buffy (The Vampire Slayer) by Joss Whedon.
-While seemingly a childish teeny bopper show to someone who has never watched the series before, Buffy was an iconic series and is listed as TV Guide’s 50 Greatest TV Shows of All Time, Empire’s 50 Greatest TV Shows of All Time and Time’s The 100 Best TV Shows of All Time).
-That’s because BTVS represented many strong themes, such as female empowerment, loyalty, friendship, love, growth, redemption, and triumphs over life’s difficulties.
+One example is Buffy the Vampire Slayer by Joss Whedon.
+While seemingly a childish teenybopper show to people who have never watched the series, Buffy was an iconic series and is listed as TV Guide’s 50 Greatest TV Shows of All Time, Empire’s 50 Greatest TV Shows of All Time and Time’s The 100 Best TV Shows of All Time).
+That’s because Buffy represented many strong themes, such as female empowerment, loyalty, friendship, love, growth, redemption, and triumphs over life’s difficulties.
 It would pave the way for shows with empowered females such as Charmed, Alias, Dark Angel, and so on.

 But today, there is hardly any show with that kind of impact.
 Many have nice production values, but they seem more like exaggerated drama and entertainment than anything else.
 For example, earlier seasons of Charmed would have a “message of the day” embedded in each episode, which gave the viewer something to think about afterward.
 However, in the later seasons especially after Season 4, this became replaced by repetitive dialogue and rehashed plot lines.
 The show totally went downhill, in terms of the plot and story, and it was just empty entertainment after a while.
 I watched, I followed the story to some extent, but I never felt like I walked away from each episode with any message.

 There’s too much of the same stuff nowadays, and lesser genuine, informative content.
 Looking at the local TV program schedule, it consists of the usual few travelogue/food tasting shows, variety shows on slimming/shopping/fashion/etc., 2-3 ongoing singing/talent competitions (alternating between American Idol and local English/Chinese/Malay singing competitions), reality shows of some sort, and dramas with cookie cutter plots.
 It’s much faster for me to get the information I want from the internet than to wait for TV networks to churn out something meaningful.